 Normal Wear and Tear

 Over time, the carpet and pad lose their strength.
 Dirt gets ingrained.
 Over the years, your once fresh-and-clean looking carpet now looks crushed and darken.

 Due to being walked on every day, carpets worsen over time.
 Known as wear-and-tear.
-Its intended use causes a slow destruction.
-Wear and tear is expected.
+Its intended use causes slow destruction.
+Wear and tear are expected.

 Damaged and Stained Carpet

-These actions are not normal and nature.
-Therefore, the direct action of the tenant caused the carpet to lose life.
+These actions are not normal and natural.
+Therefore, the direct action of the tenant caused the carpet to lose a life.